AdobeDocs/platform-learn.en/help/tutorial-mobile-ios-swift-implementation/add-extensions.md

 1. Select your **[!UICONTROL Report Suites]** from the pre-populated lists.
 These are the Report Suites to which the app will send data.
 You can select different report suites for your Development, Staging, and Production Environments.
 1. Your **[!UICONTROL Analytics Tracking Server]** may be pre-populated or you may need to select it from a pre-populated list or enter it manually.
 This is the domain to which the beacons will be sent, typically in the format `yoursite.sc.omtrdc.net`.
 1. Check the box for **[!UICONTROL Offline Enabled]**.
 When the Offline Enabled check box is selected, Analytics hits are queued when your device is offline and are sent later when your device is back online.
 To use offline tracking, **ensure** that your report suite is timestamp enabled.
 For more information, see the [documentation](https://experienceleague.adobe.com/docs/analytics/implementation/vars/config-vars/trackoffline.html).
 1. Check the box for **[!UICONTROL Audience Manager Forwarding]**.
-This will forward Analytics data to Audience Manager, so you won't have to make an additional call from the app to Audience Manager.
+This will forward Analytics data to Audience Manager, so you won't have to make an extra call from the app to Audience Manager.
 In this exercise we will assume that you have Audience Manager, and are therefore forwarding the data from Analytics.
 If you do not have Audience Manager, do not check this box as you set up Analytics for your own implementation.
 1. Check the box to **[!UICONTROL Backdate Previous Session Info]**
 1. Click the **[!UICONTROL Save]** button